Hugh McGary: Early life

-Hugh pioneers into Kentucky
+McGary pioneers into Kentucky

 In 1772, Hugh McGary, Samuel Tate, Benjamin Cutbeard, Daniel Boone, and two North Carolinians scout out land in Kentucky.

 In August 1775, Hugh McGary, along with his new wife, the widow Mary Buntin Ray, and her sons William, James, and John Ray Jr., move to Kentucky with the twenty or thirty families that came with Daniel Boone on his second expedition to Boonesborough through the Cumberland Gap.
 Mary Buntin brought the first Bible into Kentucky.
 Hugh McGary was known for his fierce temper, which was an asset in battle, but being "void of humane and gentle qualities", McGary was "a quarrelsome and unpleasant man in civil life".
 Mary Buntin, however, was an equally strong-minded woman who "could manage McGary where a whole army couldn't."

 While traveling north into the heartland of Kentucky, Daniel Boone's party traveled to Broadhead on the Dix River.
 While at Broadhead, Boone's party "bore a more northerly direction for Boonesboro while the McGary party went down to Dick's River.
 The party, consisting of the families of Hugh McGary, Richard Hogan, and Thomas Denton became hopelessly lost after leaving Boone's group."

 Hugh McGary finally settles himself and his new family permanently around Fort Harrod in September 1775.